HolgiB/XeBa/README.md

 MIGRATE:

 Similar to NOPOWERON, but the VM is re-imported after export on a configurable target Xen server.
-Both VMs remain off without user interaction.
+Both VMs remain powered off without user interaction.
 After migration, the VM can be configured and started on the target server.
 Important: The import occurs on the target server's configured default storage destination.
 If, for example, you want to import to local storage, you must select this as the default before migration.

+##Ini-File / Initial configuration
+XeBa is essentially controlled by three parameters in the XeBa.ini file:

+[Common]

+rootPW="Root password for Xen"

+OutputDir="D:\XeBa-Backups"

+xe="C:\Program Files (x86)\Citrix\XenCenter\xe.exe"

+rootPW: Specify the root password for the XenServer to be backed up.

+OutputDir: Set the output path for the XVA files.

+xe: Set the path to the XE tool, which is installed with XenCenter.